 Complete and enclose Schedule IT-20FSD.
 Instructions are attached to the schedule.
-Failure to include Schedule FSD with the tax return will result in the denial of this deduction.
+Failure to include Schedule FSD or to complete all required information on Schedule FSD will result in the denial of this deduction.

 The term foreign source dividend means a dividend from a foreign corporation.
 It includes any amount a taxpayer is required to include in the gross income for a tax year under IRC Section 951 (Subpart F, controlled foreign corporations).
 The Indiana foreign source dividend deduction is based on "foreign source dividends" after the federal special deductions.
 Do not include any amount treated as a dividend under IRC Section 78, including any amount associated with GILTI income.
-Refer to Indiana Income Tax Information Bulletin #78 available at www.in.gov/dor/files/reference/ib78.pdf for more information.
+Refer to Indiana Income Tax Information Bulletin #78 available at www.in.gov/dor/files/ib78.pdf for more information.